jiwooh/animalese-typing-desktop/README.md

 - ~**Activation on Specified Windows** - *This will be a setting that will allow the app to run only when a specified window/program is in focus.*~
 - **Randomized Sound Option** - *This will "disguise" what you type by playing random sounds while typing.*
 - **More Special Character Sounds**

+If you want to stay updated on new versions or updates, consider joining the Discord!